A phrase or opinion that is overused and betrays a lack of original thought.

 Plus, top pages for “best holiday marketing campaigns” almost invariably include the same list of 10 or so YouTube videos of commercials from big brands.
 These are entertaining and inspiring, but hardly useful for copywriting, and often not adaptable for small businesses (but this list is!).

-The trick is to just to omit “holidays” from your searches.
+The trick is to just omit “holidays” from your searches.
 So for example, instead of “holiday facebook ad examples,” I Googled “facebook ad examples.”
-I then took a look through these examples.
 Here are some that stuck out to me.

 There are two things about this ad copy that I like.
 The first is “Diaper rash, meet your match,” and the second is the use of a review.